princemaggots/form-time/README.md

 # form-time
-Form I made for CodeAcademy.
+Form I made for FreeCodeCamp.
 This is one of my more recent works (December 2019).

 You can see it in action [here](https://codepen.io/princemaggots/full/KKwgJxp).